Separating our worth from our achievements

 Lazy is how you feel when your mind and body also need rest, but you haven´t done the hard work to deserve this rest.

 I don´t blame my family for this narrative, because it is not theirs.
 They learned it from their parents, who in turn grew up with these beliefs as well.
 For many generations, society has pushed the belief onto us that rest is something we need to earn.
+Whole generations have been shamed into feeling guilty when they sit idly while there are still things to do.
+And let´s face it, there´s always things to do.

 But chances are, if you are reading this, that you can do more than just survive.
 And so perhaps, you are the one in your family that gets to change this narrative.

 Many of the clients I work with tell me they feel physically comfortable when they sit down to do nothing, even when they really need it.
 They feel like there is always something more to do: more work, more chores around the house, more people to help and more exercise they could do.
+Rest is not treated as a priority, but as something that comes at the end of the list, if there is time left.

 Whenever they take a break to give their bodies and minds a much-needed break, they feel a physical urge to move back into ´doing mode´.
 This is because to their nervous system, rest feels unsafe.
 The survival mechanism passed down from our ancestors is still wired into our nervous system, and it can be challenging to unravel.